avast/grpc-json-bridge/README.md

 Recommended URL pattern for exposing the service (and the one used in provided implementations) is `/$SERVICENAME/$METHOD` name and the http method is obviously `POST`.
 The _info_ endpoint is supposed to be exposed on the `/$SERVICENAME` URL and available with `GET` request.

+The bridge passes all received headers from JSON request to the gRPC service so it's not any problem to use it e.g. authentication.

 ## Core module

 ### Dependency